errolb/torrent-feed-scraper/README.md

 torrent-feed-scraper
 ====================

 A simple torrent feed scraper.
 Pair this with a torrent program that has a watch folder and you have a nifty automated system.
-I created this to run on my headless server in conjunction with with transmission daemon.
+I created this to run on my headless server as a cron in conjunction with with transmission daemon.

 Requires: http://code.google.com/p/feedparser/